evilcorp-ga/EvilFiles/README.md

 # EvilFiles
 PHP File hosting system

-Mostly so that Dusty can learn PHP
+<s>Mostly so that Dusty can learn PHP</s>

+Dusty needs to spend more time on [NodeJs](https://nodejs.org/).
+Also get a better ISP and send an espresso machine to geo